 |June, 2019||- written exam from the course of “Contemporary experimental Biology II.”|

 |July, 2019||- ITC fellows submit research reports and present results at a workshop, diploma ceremony|

 |July 31, 2019||- ITC fellows leave for home|

 The filled application form (without the signatures) should be sent as an MS Word file email attachment to Ms. Tímea Varga before May 31, 2018.
 The complete application package, including the printed/signed application form, the signed consent form and all of the supplementary material should be mailed to:

 Temesvári krt.
 62.

-The application package should reach the ITC Secretariat at the BRC by May 31, 2015.
+The application package should reach the ITC Secretariat at the BRC by June 15, 2018.
 Incomplete applications or applications received after the deadline will be rejected without consideration.